makersacademy/bowling-challenge/APPROACH.md

 As a player
 So that I can keep track of my bowling score
 I want to record the number of pins knocked down in a frame

+1. Create a feature test for the abovoe user story
+2. Test drive development of score card and frame objects and corresponding method for keeping track of rolls and adding them to a rollSheet to compute final score
+3. Create test for preventing an 11 Frame from being added